24th Michigan Infantry Regiment: Commanders

 Company G 2nd Lieutenant- George W. Burchell- wounded at Fitzhugh Crossing, Spotsylvania Courthouse and the Siege of Petersburg, promoted to Captain and resigned due to disability in January, 1865.

 Company H Captain- Captain Warren G. Vinton- Honorably discharged due to ill health.

 Company H 1st Lieutenant- John C. Merritt- he would die of typhoid fever in July, 1863.

-Company H 2nd Lieutenant- Newell Grace- Mortally wounded during the Battle of Gettysburg.
+Company H 2nd Lieutenant- Newell Grace- Mortally wounded during the Battle of Gettysburg, dying at the Seminary Hospital on the third day of the battle.